Ganga Aarti Haridwar Timings 2026: Best Time & Tips

 Ganga Dussehra (May/June): This ten-day festival celebrates the descent of the Ganges from heaven to earth.
 The aarti during Ganga Dussehra is performed with special elaborate rituals and the ghats are decorated with flowers and lights from dusk to midnight.

-Diwali (October/November): The festival of lights transforms Har Ki Pauri into something extraordinary — the ghat steps lined with diyas, the river surface covered in floating lamps, and the aarti performed against this backdrop of light is an experience that is genuinely difficult to describe in words.
+Diwali (October/November): Diwali transforms Har Ki Pauri into something extraordinary.
+The ghat steps line with diyas, the river fills with floating lamps, and the aarti performs against a backdrop of light that is genuinely difficult to describe

 Getting to Har Ki Pauri for the Aarti

-If you are staying further from the city centre — near Sapt Sarovar or on the Rishikesh highway side — allow extra travel time, particularly on busy evenings when traffic on the approach roads can slow to a crawl.
+Staying near Sapt Sarovar or the Rishikesh highway?
+Allow extra travel time.
+Traffic on the approach roads can slow to a crawl on busy evenings.

 Ganga Aarti in Haridwar vs Varanasi: Which Is Better?